 How Does Dr. Azizzadeh Treat Recurrent Bell’s Palsy?

 Recurrent Bell’s palsy treatment varies based on the patient and the severity of their symptoms.
 Dr. Azizzadeh takes a holistic approach to treat his patients’ Bell’s palsy symptoms.
-He understands each Bell’s palsy case is unique and dedicates the necessary time and resources to learn about his patient and provide him or her with a custom treatment plan.
+He understands each Bell’s palsy case is unique and dedicates the necessary time and resources to learn about his patient and provide a custom treatment plan.

 Initially, a Bell’s palsy patient may receive high-dose steroids (prednisone) and antiviral medications (Famvir or Valtrex).
 If a patient previously used these or other medications to treat Bell’s palsy in the past, he or she may benefit from them once again.
 Recurring Bell’s palsy may also be treated with physical therapy and Botox.
 In certain instances, a combination of medications, physical therapy, and/or Botox can help Bell’s palsy patients address their symptoms as well.